Passer au contenu principal

 If you have vertigo and/or being sick accompanied by sudden deafness in one ear, you should always seek medical help quickly.

-Meniere's disease - A condition called Meniere's disease leads to attacks of vertigo, hearing loss and noises in the ear (tinnitus) - nausea and vomiting can sometimes occur alongside this.
+Meniere's disease - A condition called Meniere's disease leads to attacks of vertigo, hearing loss and noises in the ear (acouphènes) - nausea and vomiting can sometimes occur alongside this.
 Episodes last on average 2-4 hours and can come out of the blue or in clusters of several attacks in short succession.
 Speak to your doctor if you get this combination of symptoms -medication to treat or reduce the frequency of attacks may be recommended.

-Maladie de voyage
+Mal de voyage

 How can I avoid travel sickness?

-If you suffer from motion sickness, avoid heavy meals before travelling.
+If you suffer from le mal des transports, avoid heavy meals before travelling.
 Breathe in fresh air if you can, and sit in the front of the car, on deck in the middle of a boat or on an airplane seat over the wing.
 Don't try to read, watch a film or look at things inside the car.
 Instead, close your eyes and try to sleep or focus on the horizon.
 Avoid alcohol and spicy or fatty food, taking sips of water instead.
 Slow, steady breathing and ginger - ginger ale or in a biscuit - may help.
 Your pharmacist may be able to advise on medicine if it's very troublesome.

 Migraines